OHIO-ECT/ECT-Lab-Introduction/tasks/ITL-Lab-Report.md

 3. From the **Ping Command** section - **Show** the command used and the first 3 lines of output for each target, and add the average round trip time for each destination on the next line (copy it from the summary line if ping printed one, or calculate it).
 <br>

-4. From the **Traceroute Command** section - Using output from tracerout command create a table showing command, hops (IP or hostname), and hop time.
+4. From the **Traceroute Command** section - Using output from traceroute command create a table showing command, hops (IP or hostname), and hop time.
 In the table **show** the single **longest** delay among all times for each hop.
 Note that each line (AKA hop) of traceroute output is the results from a new set of probe packets (i.e. times are not always getting longer for later lines in the output).
 <br>

 5. From the **Route Table Commands** section - **Show** the IP address of the router AKA default gateway for each GNS3 guest VMs in the project (i.e. Windows, Ubuntu, etc.) **Hint:** check against traceroute data for verification!